sertaac/encryptionproject/olderfiles/v2withAsync/README.md

-# Password Protection & Encryption Detector
+# Password Protection & Encryption Detector Async Version

 ## Overview

-A Python tool for detecting password protection and encryption in various file formats.
-The tool supports multiple file types including Office documents, PDFs, archives (ZIP, RAR, 7z), SQLite databases, and email formats (PST, MSG).
+A powerful Python tool to detect password-protected and encrypted files across a variety of formats using format-specific handlers and entropy-based analysis.

+%100 Accuracy on 180 Test Cases for Password Protection.
+%92.78 Accuracy on 180 Test Cases for Encryption Detection.

 ## Key Features